September Spotlight on the Archives presents a blog about International House Director, Celestine Mott. To support the Archives, please donate below!

 Brief mention of Celestine Mott in the “The International Quarterly,” summer 1942 / I-House Archives

 Outside of the Archives, it is possible to find traces of Celestine Mott.
-From census records and obituaries, I learned Celestine Mott was born Celestine Goddard on December 17, 1901.
+From census records and obituaries, we learned Celestine Mott was born Celestine Goddard on December 17, 1901.
 She graduated magna cum laude from Bryn Mawr College in 1923 and was active during the Labor Movement in the years following.
 Celestine successfully organized a union for a clothing factory in Cincinnati, Ohio, where she was arrested and jailed several times.
-She married John L. Mott in Manhattan 1926 and spent five years in India working to improve working conditions and promote education (where she also learned Hindi).
+She married John L. Mott in Manhattan 1926 and spent five years in India to improve working conditions and promote education (where she also learned Hindi).
 Celestine then returned to New York, where she eventually assumed the role of the I-House Director with a husband abroad and three young children.
 After the war and her time as Director of I-House, Celestine became the executive secretary for the Greater New York Council for Foreign Students and continued to advocate for and promote the rights of International Students in America.
 She died in Litchfield, Connecticut, on October 16, 1969.

 Banner image: Celestine Mott (far left), 1949 / I-House Archives

-What do you hope I find in this Archive?
-Is there a period, or individual event/ story you would like me to explore?
 Please email email@example.com with any questions or comments.
 If you would like to support the Archives at I-House, please click on the donate button below!

 - “Mrs. John L. Mott, a Leader in Welfare Work, Dies at 67.”
 New York Times, 17 October 1969, p.
 43. TimesMachine.